XitizVerma/XitizVerma/README.md

 # Hey there!
 I'm Xitiz 👋

 # About me 🙋🏻‍♂️
 I am a CSE undergraduate student at Dayananda Sagar College Of Technology, Bangalore!
-I regularly do Compititive Coding I am interested  on web development projects.
+I am regular to Competitive Coding I am interested  on web development projects.
 I ❤ contributing to open source.

 # Technical Skills